antoine-royer/PyMathlib/README.md

  - `Matrix.ref()` : Returns the row echelon form of the matrix.
 (Calculate by the Gauss-Jordan elimination.)
  - `Matrix.rref()` : Returns the reduced row echelon form
  - `Matrix.solve(*solution)` : Solves the linear system describe by Matrix.
 [Exemple](https://github.com/Shadow15510/PyMathlib#Linear-system-solver)

+## Polynoms manipulations

+### Generalities

+As for Vectors and Matrix, Polynoms was made with OOP.
+This object support the addition, substraction, and can be print on screen.

+### Basic manipulations

+You can evaluate a polynom on a value by simply call them.
+Please see : [Exemple]()

+### Advanced manipulations

+`Polynom.derivative()` : Returns the derivative of the polynom.

 ## Other manipulations

 ### Generalities